hristo2612/angular-shop-components/README.md

  // if not using bootstrap you could implement the popover styles yourself import 'bootstrap/dist/css/bootstrap.css';
 import { NgModule, Component } from '@angular/core';
-import { ConfirmationPopoverModule } from 'angular-confirmation-popover';
+import { ConfirmationPopoverModule } from 'angular-shop-components';

 // first add it to your apps module
 @NgModule({